tidymodels/parsnip/tests/testthat/_snaps/args_and_modes.md

       decision_tree(mode = "regression", engine = "C5.0")
     Condition
       Error in `decision_tree()`:
-      x Available modes for engine C5.0 are:
-      * "unknown" and "classification".
+      !
+Available modes for engine C5.0 are: "unknown" and "classification".

 ---